dotnet/core/release-notes/schemas/README.md

 - Some property values are repeated.
 The properties with `.` characters in them, like `supported-os.json`, are considered deprecated.
 - This file is generated from the `releases.json` files in the version directories.

 `releases-index.json` and all the files it references are stored in blob storage and in GitHub.
-We use GitHub for easy discoverability of the files and Azure Blob Storage as our production platform (and we know some of our users host their apps within Azure).
+We use GitHub for easy discoverability of the files and Azure Blob Storage as our production platform.
 It is straightforward to programmatically transform the [blob storage links](https://dotnetcli.blob.core.windows.net/dotnet/release-metadata/releases-index.json) to [`raw` GitHub links](https://raw.githubusercontent.com/dotnet/core/main/release-notes/releases-index.json) should that be desired.

 ## Patch releases -- `releases.json`